 First-, second-, and third-year Arabic are offered every year; first-year Arabic has no prerequisites and is open to everyone except native speakers.
 Native or heritage speakers of Arabic should consult with the Arabic faculty for placement.
 Courses in literature in translation, culture, and film, when available, are also open to all students.
 Students of Arabic language are urged to take these courses and others related to the Arab world in Islamic studies, sociology and anthropology, history, political science, and religion to gain perspective on classical and contemporary Arabic culture.

 Introductory and Intermediate Arabic are intensive courses that carry 1.5 credits per semester.
 Study abroad is particularly encouraged for students of Arabic; academic credit (full or partial) is generally approved for participation in programs recommended by the Arabic section.
-These include, but are not limited to, universities and non-university programs in Egypt, Jordan, Lebanon, Morocco, Oman, Syria, Tunisia, and Yemen.
+These include, but are not limited to, universities and non-university programs in Jordan, Lebanon, Morocco, Oman, and Tunisia.

 Courses in Arabic Language, Literature, and Culture